vjones2906/circuitPython/README.md

 ### Wiring
 ![Photointurrupter_wiring](/docs/photowiring.png)
 ### Reflection
-This assingment was challenging to figure out the monotonic time parts and how to orient the loops.
+This challenges of this assignment were to figure out how monotonic time works and how to best orient the loops.
 Afton helped me out with some of the code to give me a general idea of where I should be headed.
 I had a couple issues with my lcd library that took some time to fix and then some issues with the display itself.
+If you are having trouble with your libraries I found it easiest to delete the existing library from your folder (if it is there) and then copy the .mpy file straight from the circuitpython bundle back to the lib folder.
 I learned a lot from this assignment and will probably use the monotonic time and the knowledege of loop nesting in the future.
+Link to Afton's Github: https://github.com/Avanhoo/CircuitPython

 ## Certification